Abstract and concrete labour: Abstract labour and exchange

-If different products are exchanged in market trade according to specific trading ratios, Marx argues, the exchange process at the same time relates, values and commensurates the quantities of human labour expended to produce those products, regardless of whether the traders are consciously aware of that (see also value-form).
+If different products are exchanged in market trade according to specific trading ratios, Marx argues, the exchange process at the same time relates, values and commensurates the quantities of human labour expended to produce those products, regardless of whether the traders are consciously aware of that or not (see also value-form).

 Therefore, Marx implies, the exchange process itself involves the making of a real abstraction, namely abstraction from (or indifference to) the particular characteristics of concrete (specific) labour that produced the commodities whose value is equated in trade.

-At first, the relationship between quantities of traded commodities symbolically represents the relative costs in labour time.
+At first, the relationship between quantities of traded commodities symbolically represents relative costs in labour time.
+This relationship is ordinarily quite transparent because goods are traded by the people who produced them.
 Next, money-prices begin to represent symbolically the commodities being traded.
 In this way, a system of symbolic representation emerges which can facilitate the exchange of the most diverse products with great efficiency.
-In the end, commodities become simply objects of value, and since their value can rise and fall, they can be bought and sold purely for capital gain.
+In the end, products as commodities become simply objects of value, and since their value can rise and fall, they can be bought and sold purely for capital gain.
 Closely related to this, is the growth of a cash economy, and Marx claims that:

 In a more complex division of labour, it becomes difficult or even impossible to equate the value of all different labour-efforts directly.
 But money enables us to express and compare the value of all different labour-efforts—more or less accurately—in money-units (initially, quantities of gold, silver, or bronze).
 Marx then argues that labour viewed concretely in its specifics creates useful things, but labour-in-the-abstract is value-forming labour, which conserves, transfers and/or creates economic value (see Valorisation).
 In 1844, Marx said that: